Security distributor, Hemisphere Technologies Australia, was placed under external administration on 3 April.

 The distributor also took on the old business's employees and their entitlements.
 But the new company went further in order to maintain a relationship with some vendors that the previous entity owed money to.
 Indeed, the new Hemisphere decided to took on some of those debts.
 But not all of it.

-As previously reported, Kaspersky Lab had been chasing the former business formerly known as Hemisphere Technologies over alleged non-payment of royalties.
+As previously reported, Kaspersky Lab had been chasing the business formerly known as Hemisphere Technologies over alleged non-payment of royalties.

 The cyber security vendor claimed $3.4 million from the original Hemisphere Technologies with only $295,000 being recognised by the entity's liquidators.